testflows/TestFlows-WebSite/source/handbook/index.md

     assert sum([x,y]) == result
 ```

-When creating a test based on a decorated test the attributes of the test get preserved unless
+When creating a test based on a decorated test, the attributes of the test get preserved unless
 you override them explicitly.

 For example,